SteveUnderScoreN/SMSpamConfig/README.md

 https://exchange.xforce.ibmcloud.com/ip/104.171.117.108
 https://exchange.xforce.ibmcloud.com/url/smartertools.com
 ````
+Any Mail that has been rejected due to DMARC can be found in the SMTP logs searching for 'DMARC processing'
 Any mail that has been processed by spool filtering can be found by searching the Delivery log using the following;
   To find email delivered to the inbox search for 'Filter: None'
   To find email delivered to the junk email folder (SPAM-LOW) search for 'Filter: Move spam'